Your Child's Progress

 Every child in school receives a Homework Grid.
 These are a very valuable communication between home and school.
 The children will use them to record homework that has been set, details of events, visits or special occasions which they need to remember.
 Parents are expected to sign the Homework Grid at the end of each week to show that they have read it and checked that homework has been completed.

 We feel that at St Thomas' Leesfield Homework should help to develop the whole child.
 Homework should not always be worksheet based as ‘work at home’ can come in many guises.
 All nine areas on the grid should be fulfilled each week.
 Homework can be enjoyable.
 Parental support is of paramount importance.
-Areas on the grid include: Physical Activity, Teach Your Parents, Housework, Reflection & Relaxation, Reading/Literacy, Maths Learning, Music & Arts, Leisure/Media Time and Family Time.
+Areas on the grid include: Physical Activity, Teach Your Parents, Housework, Reflection and Relaxation, Reading/Literacy, Maths Learning, Music and Arts, Leisure/Media Time and Family Time.
 Children are encouraged to complete at least one activity for each area on a weekly basis.

 Friday Achievement Assemblies

 Every Wednesday morning at 9.05am we hold our Achievement Assembly in the school hall (approximately 30 minutes) to celebrate good work and good behaviour.
 Parents are welcome to come along and share the children’s achievements whilst joining us for refreshments.
 We very much look forward to seeing parents.

 Home/ School Book